MWAitchison/MWAitchison.github.io/index.md

 ---

 ### Univeristy of Exeter Dissertation
-#### 'Which London Borough Will See the Greatest Increase inHouse Prices Over the Next Five Years?'
+#### 'Which London Borough Will See the Greatest Increase in House Prices Over the Next Five Years?'
 ##### In Partial Fulfillment of the Requirements for the Degree of Applied Data Science and Statistics UNIVERSITY OF EXETER

 [House Price Data](pdf/London_House_Price_Predictions.pdf)